 Herniated discs also occur in the neck (cervical spine) and, more rarely, in the upper back (thoracic spine).

 Southwest Scoliosis Institute’s board-certified, fellowship-trained orthopedic physicians Richard Hostin, MD, Shyam Kishan, MD and Kathryn Wiesman, MD, have years of experience treating thousands of patients with complex spine conditions, including herniated lumbar discs.

 A herniated lumbar disc normally happens due to aging, as the outer layer of tissue holding the disc in place can gradually degrade over time (a condition known as degenerative disc disease).
 A herniated lumbar disc may also be the result of a traumatic injury, but this is less common.

 Usually, the first (and by far the most common) symptom of a herniated lumbar disc is pain in the lower back.
 When a lumbar disc herniation presses on the nerves, it can lead to a condition known as sciatica, which, along with pain, may also cause numbness, tingling, or weakness in the buttocks and down the back of the legs.

-When a herniated disk presses on nerve roots, it can cause pain, numbness and weakness in the area of the body where the nerve(s) travels.
-If it isn’t pressing on a nerve, you may have a backache or no pain at all.
+When a herniated disc presses on nerve roots, it can cause pain, numbness and weakness in the area of the body where the nerve(s) travels.
+If it isn’t pressing on a nerve, you may only experience minor pain or even no pain at all.

-If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis Institute at 972-985-2797 to make an appointment.
+If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis Institute at 214-556-0565 to make an appointment.